neilcomber/JSNotebook/README.md

 - Lerna to create a small CLI for startup, aswell as general file keeping

 ### WHAT THE BUNDLER CAN NOT DO:
-- Do additional imports from CSS files
+- Do additional imports from CSS files.
 - does not perform checks the user isn't creating infinite loops.
 - users will not be able to use cookies with their code users will not be able to access local storage with their code